civol/HDLRuby/README.md

 end
 ```

-A sub-block can also have a different execution mode if it is declared using `seq`, which will force sequential execution mode and `par` which will force parallel execution mode.
+A sub-block can also have a different execution mode if it is declared using `seq`, which will force sequential execution mode, and `par` which will force parallel execution mode.
 For example, in the following code a parallel sub-block is declared within a sequential one:

 ```ruby
 system :with_sequential_behavior do